What is it?

 Schedule of Practices & Competitions?

-Each weekend (beginning Sunday, May 27 and ending Sunday, July 29) the Finkbine Team will either practice at Finkbine Golf Course, or compete against another local team in a scheduled competition.
+Each weekend (beginning mid-May and ending at the completion of July) the Finkbine Team will either practice at Finkbine Golf Course, or compete against another local team in a scheduled competition.

-Practices will be on Sundays of a non-competition weekend.
-Practice times will be from 4:00 – 6:00 PM at Finkbine Golf Course and will include an hour of development, followed by an hour of play out on the golf course.
+Practices will be on Sundays of a non-competition weekend from 4:00 – 6:00 PM at Finkbine Golf Course and will include an hour of development, followed by an hour of play out on the golf course.
+There will also be a few additional practices scheduled during the week, based on the availability of the teams participants, that will be one (1) hour in length.
+These additional practices will be scheduled once the season has begun in May to accommodate as many of the team members as possible.

 What does it cost?